calculated-finance/calc-rs/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Business Source License 1.1 (BSL).
+See the [LICENSE](LICENSE) file for details.

+Summary:

+- Non-commercial use only until August 5, 2028
+- On August 5, 2028, the license automatically converts to Apache License, Version 2.0
+- For more information, see https://mariadb.com/bsl11

 ## Acknowledgments